Skip to content

 MicroChem Listed by thegentlemen Ransomware Group

 On March 19, 2026, Portuguese laboratory Microchem appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which performs technical testing and analysis for industrial clients, had internal files exfiltrated during a ransomware attack.
+The company, which performs technical testing and analysis for industrial clients, is claimed to have had internal files exfiltrated during a ransomware attack.
 Anyone whose personal or business records passed through the lab now faces the possibility that sensitive details are publicly available on a dark-web site.

 Why This Matters for You and Your Family